Which spar is it?

 Standard solution saves money

 So the only option is a standard solution off the shelf.
 Gotthardt kindly helps with a construction drawing of the Seldén mast fitting, specifying several different radii.
 I print out a photo of the template 1:1.
 Apparently the mast has a radius of 139 mm at the side where the eye plates are mounted.
 Presumably a particular variant of the usual Seldén eye plates will fit.
-It just need to be mounted slightly tilted aft.
-A slight variation of the radius could be compensated by the rubber underlay to avoid electrolysis of the aluminium.
+It just needs to be mounted slightly tilted aft.
+The slight variation of the radius will be compensated by the rubber underlay to avoid electrolysis of the aluminium.
 So I order the parts for the customer and hope that they do actually fit, as measured at the desk in the office.

 The following weekend, I receive the above photo from winter storage.
-It shows that the fitting sits well to the gold anodised mast.
+It shows that the fitting sits well on the gold anodised mast.
 Even a simple thing like ordering a jockey pole and two eye plates is best done in the winter months with sufficient time – and an advisor with knowhow.

-You found this article worthwhile?
-Subscribe to newsletter here
+You found this article worthwhile? → Subscribe to newsletter here